 Dedicated to serving individuals with disabilities for over 30 years, Polk County Developmental Center, Inc. (The Polk County Developmental Center) is located in Mena, Arkansas, in the heart of the Ouachita Mountains, the only east-west mountain range west of the Mississippi River.
 A group of concerned parents and citizens of Polk County, Arkansas organized The Polk County Developmental Center in 1972.
 Services were initially provided in Mena First Baptist Church.
-In 1976 funds were secured from private and state organizations to build a 3500 square foot building on donated land in Mena (now Polk County Developmental Center Jumpstart Daycare at 1410R.
+In 1976 funds were secured from private and state organizations to build a 3500 square foot building on donated land in Mena (now Polk County Developmental Center Adult Education and Wellness Center at 1410R.
 Amsterdam).
 Adult and preschool services began in late 1976.
 Physical therapy services were added in 1982.
 Initial numbers were 17 adult clients, 5 preschool children and 7 employees.

 In 1985 The Polk County Developmental Center Resale Store was added to provide work-training skills for the Adult clients.
 The Resale Store was initially located on Sherwood Avenue for a few months.
 It was deemed necessary to locate to a facility to house the donations of used merchandise.
 The Store was next located on Highway 71 South and Reine Street.
 It was there for approximately four years.